secvisogram/csaf-cms-backend/docker/README.md

 # Local development with Docker

-This guide describes how to run the whole CSAF CMS Backend stack (CouchDB, Keycloak, oauth2-proxy, the validator service, Secvisogram and the backend itself) locally with Docker Compose. **This is the only guide you need if you just want to try out or develop against the backend locally** — you do not
+This guide describes how to run the whole CSAF CMS Backend stack (PostgreSQL, Keycloak, oauth2-proxy, the validator service, Secvisogram and the backend itself) locally with Docker Compose. **This is the only guide you need if you just want to try out or develop against the backend locally** — you do not